surfiniaburger/NASA-Bird/api/README.md

 Collaborative Features: Introducing collaborative elements, such as discussion forums or shared learning spaces.
 Gamification: Incorporating gamified elements to incentivize and reward user engagement.
 "Perse" aims to continually evolve, providing an ever-improving educational platform for users interested in space exploration and AI in education.

+## Power up the app
+simply point your terminal to the pipfile by running `pipenv install && pipenv run python setup.py`

+Next you start the redis server in another terminal `redis-server` Then you run `pipenv run python app.py`

+Enjoy!